tomysaman/cf-lnav-cfml-logger-format/readme.md

 # Writing a lnav CF log format file

-If you want to write you own log format file, see [lnav log formats docs](https://docs.lnav.org/en/latest/formats.html).
+If you want to write your own log format file, see [lnav log formats docs](https://docs.lnav.org/en/latest/formats.html).
 Below is a brief explanation on how the one in this repo is written.

 ### Crafting the regexp pattern